Ministry of Gender Equality and Family: Functions

 According to the Official Ministry of Gender Equality and Family English website, the functions of the ministry are to plan and coordinate gender-related policies, have gender impact analysis of policies, develop and utilize women resources, expand women's participation in society, prevent sex trade and protect its victims, prevent domestic and sexual violence and protect its victims, and forge partnerships with women civil groups and international organizations.

 Controversies

 There has been a criticism of the involvement of the word Women in the name of MOGEF, bringing charges of taking a side in the issue of gender inequality and reverse discrimination.
-In 2013, there was a calling for its abolishment.
+In 2013, there was a calling for its abolition.
+In 2025, the ministry removed the word "women" from its Korean title for the first time since the ministry's inception in 2001.
+It has additionally created a Gender Equity Planning Division to address reverse discrimination against young men, particularly those in their 20s.

 In 2006, the MOGEF established a policy to pay men not to hire prostitutes on men's New Year's Day parties.
 Men were told to sign up on the website with their national identification number, and the total budget was 3,600,000 Won (3,175 US Dollars).
 Crowds formed a petition to bring down MOGEF.

 In November 2011, the ministry enforced a system of forced shutdown of teenage video gaming.
 The law has been criticized as being ineffective, encouraging teenagers to commit the crime of using their parents' resident registration number, and restricting the production of domestic games.
 The law was abolished in August 2021.